AnnaAxelsson051/AnnaAxelsson051/README.md

   <h4> Currently working on<h4>

-> - An application in React that allows developer teams to find other developer teams to collaborate on projects with
+> - A full stack application in React + Mongodb that allows developer teams to find other developer teams to collaborate on projects with, authentication, log in, chat
-> - E-commerce Store with Java Spring Boot and Angular complete front and back end, database, log in and payments
+> - A full stack E-commerce Store with Java Spring Boot + mysql, authentication, log in and payment processing
-> - Teaming up with a an engineer to construct a webpage about Green Roofs for a research project
+> - Teaming up with a an engineer to construct a website about Green Roofs for a research project
-> - 3d things
+> - Fun 3d things
 > - A game site with multiple games

  <h4>Enjoys</h4>